Skip to main content

 Banks are notoriously rigid about addresses.
 Opening a business account requires a verifiable business address, and address changes can trigger account reviews or freezes.
 For digital nomads, this means your virtual office address should be set up before you open your business bank account.

-To avoid discrepancies, use that same address for your LLC registration, EIN, and bank account.
-Many online-first banks now offer fully remote account opening, and your virtual office address satisfies the physical address requirement that banks demand.
+To avoid discrepancies, use that same address for your LLC registration, EIN (Employer Identification Number), and bank account.
+Many online-first banks now offer fully remote account opening, and your virtual office address can satisfy the physical address requirement at many online-first banks, though acceptance varies by institution.

 Ready to get a professional business address?